-A healthier version of creamed spinach, this Creamy Spinach Gratin is the perfect holiday side dish.
+Made with Greek yogurt instead of cream, this Healthy Creamed Spinach Gratin is the perfect lightened up holiday side dish.

 Are you still looking for last-minute side dish ideas for Thanksgiving?
 My Creamy Spinach Gratin is nutritious, easy to make and packed with flavor.
 It’s sure to be hit with your guests!